-The fifth Sunday after the Feast of Holy Pascha is observed by the Orthodox Church as the Sunday of the Samaritan Woman.
+The fifth Sunday of Holy Pascha is observed by the Orthodox Church as the Sunday of the Samaritan Woman.
 The day commemorates the encounter of Christ with the Samaritan woman at Jacob's well.
 The biblical story of this event and the dialog between Christ and the woman is found in the Gospel of Saint John 4:5-42.

 |Icon of the Healing of the Paralytic, used with permission from Theologic|